navaganeshr/go-lang-practice/Concepts/5.ControlStructures/README.md

 ## switch loops in go
 switch loops are used to execute a block of code based on the value of a variable.
+The switch case is also used to select one of many code blocks for execution.

 ### syntax of switch loops in go
 ```